Kathleen Sprows Cummings

 403 Geddes Hall

-Her most recent book project, A Saint of Our Own: How the Quest for a Holy Hero Helped Catholics Become American, will be published with the University of North Carolina Press in April 2019.
+Her most recent book, A Saint of Our Own: How the Quest for a Holy Hero Helped Catholics Become American, was published by the University of North Carolina Press in April 2019.
 Read her full biography.

 402 Geddes Hall